 This post may contain affiliate links.

-This Simple Ground Beef Pasta recipe is a perfect pasta dish the whole family will love!
+This simple Ground Beef Pasta recipe is a perfect pasta dish the whole family will love!
 Ready in under 30 minutes, this easy cheesy pasta dinner is packed with spinach, tomatoes and just the right amount of Italian Seasoning.
 Who wants seconds?

 This recipe was first published May 2019 and updated to make the sauce thicker and creamier March 2023.